kalkuteminal/Animation-DNA/04-Glossary.md

 **Rendering** — is a conversion of vector data to a raster images.

-**shot** — is a part of a film between two cuts.
+**Shot** — is a part of a film between two cuts.

-**story reel** — is a rough movie version in form of storyboard pictures with sound.
+**Story reel** — is a rough movie version in form of storyboard pictures with sound.

-**structuring** — dividing big amount of data into smaller pieces according to a particular model.
+**Structuring** — dividing big amount of data into smaller pieces according to a particular model.

 ## Codes
 **`<codePart>`** — name of film overall division (REEL_01, TEASER etc)